-- [Review Practice Review included in Sleep Diary and Nightmare Log] - Were you able to practice imagine your new dream? - When and where did you practice did you rehearse the new dream? - How much time did you spend each time? - How did you rehearse the new dream? - How did you feel before, during, and after imagining your new dream? - Were you able to vividly imagine the new dream?
+- Were you able to practice imagining your new dream? - When and where did you practice?
+Did you rehearse the new dream? - How much time did you spend each time? - How did you rehearse the new dream? - How did you feel before, during, and after imagining your new dream? - Were you able to vividly imagine the new dream?
 Did you find yourself avoiding the rescription or getting bored? - Did you notice any changes in your nightmares? - Did you practice relaxation after each time you visualized your dream?